5 Normal Ways Relationships Change Over Time & 4 Ways That Aren't Normal At All

 No long-term relationship stays exactly the same over the years.
 As couples navigate the ups and downs of life together, they grow and evolve, both as individuals and as partners.
 Knowing how relationships can change over time — and recognizing which changes are normal and which are not — will help you to become more self-aware about your relationship.

 If you and your long-term partner have managed to maintain a strong, healthy relationship in spite of life's challenges, then that's something to be proud of.
 Sadly, not every couple is meant to last forever, so it's important not to brush off any abnormal changes in your partner's behavior.
-Here are nine ways that relationships can change over time — some are normal, but others are potential red flags to look out for.
+Here are nine ways that relationships can change over time — some are typical, but others are potential red flags to look out for.

 Normal: Changes In Your Libidos